 You can use qutebrowser easily with the tor network.
 Check it out here.
 It has a built-in ad-blocker and, if that is not enough, I also use a custom

 I used KeePassX for many years until I discovered

 pass.
-It is a simple password manager where the passwords are stored in text files encrypted with your PGP key.
+It is a simple CLI password manager where the passwords are stored in text files encrypted with your PGP key.
 Then you can version control the

 pass folder to sync it across all your devices.
 Simple to set up and simpler to use, the passwords can even be decrypted directly with